 Many roofing companies have been turning to a new era of roofs.
 These roofs allow for a coefficient of performance that is unheard of in commercial roofing.
 While the installation cost may be higher, the returns for these types of roofs are quickly realized through lower energy costs and improved environmental impacts.

 When it comes to commercial roofing, integrations of advanced technology are expected to pave the way for future generations of rooftops.
-Among the various trends that are expected to grow in 2023, five top trends have been identified by leading industry professionals.
+Among the various trends that are expected to grow in 2024, several have been identified by leading industry professionals, reflecting a dynamic market projected to grow at a CAGR of around 6.6% from 2024 to 2032, potentially reaching around $41.50 billion by 2032.
 These are summarized below:

 Metal roofing is quickly becoming the industry standard.
+Metal roofing systems are showing growth in commercial sales, with architectural standing seam projects accounting for a significant portion of commercial sales.
+Metal roofing is valued for its durability and energy efficiency.
 These roofs allow for maximum energy efficiency and, at the same time, excellent thermal retention that helps to reduce cooling costs in the summer months.
 In addition, metal roofs can be made to appear as though they are traditional asphalt shingles or clay tiles.
 This allows them to blend seamlessly with other traditional roofing systems, giving them a fresh appeal.